nilsmagnus/make-go-restart/README.md

 # Prerequisites

 * Install `inotifywait` with apt
-* If on mac, substitute inotifywait with `fswatch`, available via brew.
+* If on mac, substitute inotifywait with `fswatch`.
+See the section "Adjustments for Mac" for details.

 ## Usage